kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 <div class="asterisk">***</div>

 *"What's going on here?"* I wonder, confused as I get on the bus.
 There's like what appears to be two hundred people inside.
-It feels chaotic and messy, and a thousand eyes are gazing at us.
+It feels chaotic and messy, and everyone's staring at us while we orient ourselves.
 I sigh. *"I can't believe we're standing for a whole hour with these heavy bags!"*.

 As we look around and try to figure out where to stay, humbly peeking over backrests in search of spots, I notice people are sitting on their luggages in the aisle, something I'd never seen before.
 It looks totally unsafe, but I won't judge.